• A long time to diagnosis

 I returned to Houston after Christmas for scans and implementation of the last phase of the clinical trial protocol.
 I received intravenous gemcitabine each week for three weeks, followed by a one-week break, for four months.
 This treatment was administered in Houston.
 Gemcitabine was the easiest part of the protocol for me.

 It will be four years since my diagnosis and three years since completion of the clinical trial protocol in May 2017.
 I take Creon, a prescription drug that provides digestive enzymes, with meals and snacks so I can digest proteins and fats.
 There is a trick to taking the Creon for it to be effective—you must take it simultaneously WITH the first bite of food.
 I must take a multitude of supplements and vitamins to counteract malabsorption of nutrients.
 I am not diabetic.
 I exercise almost daily.

 For the past three years, I returned quarterly for follow-up scans.
 They all remain clear, with “No Evidence of Disease.”
 I am now on a six-month follow-up schedule and will be for a very long time.

 In light of this journey, I have come to believe that every day is a gift!
 My doctors say that I am a miracle, but I know miracles happen every day at MD Anderson.

-Read about the latest advances to the Whipple procedure in the Promising Science story “An Update on the Whipple,” and learn how to eat properly after surgery from the Managing Pancreatic Cancer article “How to Eat after a Whipple Procedure.”
+Read about the latest advances to the Whipple procedure in the Promising Science story “An Update on the Whipple Procedure,” and learn how to eat properly after surgery from the Managing Pancreatic Cancer article “How to Eat after A Whipple Procedure.”